Skip to main content

 To be considered for the Early Innovator Program (EIP), applicants must be University of Illinois graduate students or postdoctoral researchers doing work related to an IGB theme.

-Apply here for the IGB Early Innovator Program.
+Apply here for the IGB Early Innovator Program, application deadline is February 15, 2025.

-Time commitment: The program begins meeting the week of May 13.
+Time commitment: The program begins meeting the week of May 22.
 Participants should expect to meet for one weekly two-hour session for the duration of the 10-week program, plus additional time outside of class to apply the concepts discussed in sessions and prepare their final presentations.
-The program will conclude at the end of July, final date to be determined.
+Participants will also attend 2 I-Corps sessions in addition to the EIP sessions.
+The program will conclude at the end of July.

 The program will include sessions about: